addisonhall/generatepress-child/README.md

 - `image-sizes.php`: Optional custom image sizes
 - `optimizations.php`: Some stuff to make our site lean and mean
 - `shortcodes.php`: Where my shortcodes live
-- `styles.php`: Creates additional inline styles from colors set within the customizer of GeneratePress
+- `styles.php`: Creates additional inline styles from colors set within the customizer of GeneratePress.
+UPDATE: Now pulls from colors in `inc/colors.php` to generate custom color properties and standard WP color classes automatically.
 - `sub-menu-widget.php`: Creates a contextual sub menu widget that pulls from the specified menu theme location.
 Defaults to `primary`.
 - `sub-menu.php`: Function for adding contextual sub menus.
 Used by `sub-menu-widget.php`.
 - `users.php`: Currently defines what the admin looks like for the `editor` and `shop_manager` roles.
 Requires the [Members plugin](https://wordpress.org/plugins/members/) by Justin Tadlock.